-The Institution's campus facilities are located in a modern, commercial building with conveniently located parking nearby.
-The facilities are well maintained and periodically updated to meet the changing educational requirements brought about by the rapidly changing demands placed on today's workforce; however, the facilities will normally include at a minimum two or more computer labs, a basic resource center, health careers training facilities and equipment, general purpose classrooms, restrooms, a student lounge, a teacher's lounge, and administrative offices.
+The College's campus facility is located in a commercial building which is conveniently located in a Downtown area, with parking nearby.
+The facility is well maintained and periodically updated to meet the changing educational requirements brought about by the rapidly changing demands placed on today's workforce; however, the facility will always include at a minimum two or more computer labs, a basic resource center, a medical lab, a nursing lab, general purpose classrooms, restrooms, a student lounge/resource center, and administrative offices.
+Applicants for admission have the option to visit the campus and review the facilities and equipmentduring or prior to the admissions process and prior to enrolling.
+Additionally, there is access into the building on the first, second, and third floors.

-The Institution maintains computer labs, which contain computer hardware and software.
-The institution periodically updates or changes its hardware and software to meet student educational requirements and local job market needs, but each computer lab will normally contain approximately twenty computers.
+The College maintains computer labs, which contain computer hardware and software.
+The institution periodically updates or changes its hardware and software to meet student educational requirements and local market needs, but each computer lab will normally contain at least twenty computers.
 Software applications in which the student receives instruction will vary based on the student's specific program; however, the software that the institution utilizes includes common applications such as word processing, database applications and spreadsheet applications, as well as specialized applications for more advanced classes.